Throwing axe: Hurlbat

 A hurlbat (or whirlbat, whorlbat) is the term used for a type of weapon with unclear original definition.
 Older reference works refer to it largely as a type of club, either held in the hand or possibly thrown.
 Modern usage appears to refer to a type of throwing-axe.

 Nzappa zap

-The Nzappa zap is a weapon from the Democratic Republic of the Congo and can be considered one of the more unusual-looking throwing axes.
+The Nzappa zap is a weapon from the Democratic Republic of the Congo that is one of the more unusual-looking throwing axes.
 The Nzappa zaps sometimes had an iron head with two or three human faces.
 The handle had the shape of a club with a round upper part.
 The head is attached to the club via struts, giving the weapon its unique design.
-Besides being thrown, these axes were sometimes used to injure the enemy directly by hand.
-This can be used both for short distances throw and as a melee weapon in hand-to-hand combat.
+These axes were either thrown short distances or wielded in hand-to-hand combat.